Lartu/LDPL-24/README.md

 - [ ] `IF` blocks
 - [ ] `WHILE` blocks

+All other features present in LDPL 1.1.2 have already been updated.

 ### 🚀 Missing features not present in LDPL 1.1.2
 - [ ] `GET LENGTH OF <vector> IN <number variable>` (backport from LDPL 2.1.0)
 - [ ] Fix `WHILE string IS NOT EQUAL TO string DO` (backport from LDPL 2.1.2)